GSA-TTS/identity-dev-docs/_pages/saml.md

 ## Getting started

-SAML is an established standard, but can a bit complex.
+SAML is an established standard, but can be a bit complex.
 We recommend seeing if there is a [SAML library for your language]({{site.baseurl}}/saml/libs/) and using that before trying to build a new integration from scratch.

 ### Configuration